The BEST Blog

 All’s Fair in Love and Retention

-In the current candidate’s market, employee retention can seem like war, but it doesn’t have to be.
-Often, when top-grade managers leave their organization, it is because of reasons that could be addressed by company leadership and has little to do with salary.
+Employee retention can seem like war in the current candidate market, but it doesn’t have to be.
+Often, when top-grade managers leave their organization, it is because of reasons that could be addressed by company leadership and have little to do with salary.
 In our own internal surveys that we use with candidates, “Company Culture” is the number one motivation for making a career move.
 As recruiters, we often see candidates willing to take up

 Continue Reading »